Click the flag

 Watch Me Grow!
 A Down-to-Earth Look at Growing Food in the City.
 Debroah Hodge, photographs by Brian Harris, $16.95

 A city is a great place to grow food.
-Front years, backyards, balconies, rooftops, windowsills, parks — people are planting gardens and growing delicious, healthy food for themselves and others to eat; and making the city a better place to live!
+Front yards, backyards, balconies, rooftops, windowsills, parks — people are planting gardens and growing delicious, healthy food for themselves and others to eat; and making the city a better place to live!

 We Are All Born Free: the Universal Declaration of Human Rights in Pictures. $22.95